marklogic/marklogic-docker/README.md

 ```
 $ docker network ls
 ```
-Above command will list all the networks on host.
+Above command will list all the networks on the host.

 Start the Docker container (bootstrap) with MarkLogic Server initialized.
 Give the container a couple of minutes to get initialized.